malachi-iot/estdlib/README.md

 Many embedded libraries eschew dynamic allocation (ish) behaviors. estdlib takes a slightly different approach.
 Static-only allocations *are fully supported and encouraged* but it isn't your only option.
 See wiki for more detail

+## Compiler Support

+We try to enable std-like features sooner than the actual spec, when possible.
+For example a fair number of type_traits are available even if you're in c++98 mode

+## Platform Support

+There is minimal platform abstraction.
+It isn't this library's function but sometimes (like during chrono) it's convenient to do it and have it in estdlib

+Also since I use Espressif chips a lot, there's some version-query helpers for them

 # std-like library implementations

 ## Allocators